singhvik/singhvik.github.io/_posts/2020-08-29-java9-new-features.md

 Map<String,String> map = Map.of("Key1","Value 1", "Key 2", "Value 2");
 ```

-Maximum 10 key-value pairs can be supplied in `Map.of` method
+Maximum 10 key-value pairs can be supplied in `Map.of` method.

 For N number of key values you could use `ofEntries` method.